 Robert H. Lieberman is presently engaged in two major film projects:

-“Echoes Of The Empire — Beyond Genghis Kahn”, the third in a trilogy film providing a novelist's unique view of an unknown land.
+“Echoes Of The Empire — Beyond Genghis Khan”, the third in a trilogy film providing a novelist's unique view of an unknown land.

 Other films he has directed include:

-“Angkor Awakens — A Portrait of Cambodia” a feature documentary, a psychological examination of the country’s psyche, its turbulent history and present day reality.
+“Angkor Awakens — A Portrait of Cambodia” a feature documentary named a New York Times Critic's Pick, a psychological examination of the country’s psyche, its turbulent history and present day reality.